SioKCronin/website/content/about.md

 draft = false

 +++
-Siobhán is an engineer and artist with a passion for data infrastructure, machine learning, and collective intelligence.
+Siobhán is an engineer, writer, and public speaker with a passion for scaleable infrastructure, machine learning, and emergent collective intelligence.

 She began her career researching how humans learn at Harvard's Lab for Developmental Studies and dancing at the Merce Cunningham Studio, and now helps computers